hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-set-up-credentials-to-authenticate-container-registry-in-hpe-greenlake-for-containers.md

 This article walks through the process of setting up credentials of your Docker subscription in the Kubernetes cluster.
 The cluster then uses it to authenticate to your Docker account and pull the image as an authenticated user.
-The image download will count against individual limit of your Docker subscription instead of the 100 downloads shared across all anonymous cluster users.
+The image download will count against individual limit of your Docker subscription instead of the 100 downloads shared across all anonymous cluster users in the cluster.

 ## Prerequisites